 The Mill's Exhibition Space program highlights the practice of art-making and aims to make process more available to audiences.

-This program is presented as a partnership between The Mill and the City of Adelaide.
+The Exhibition Space Residency program is presented as a partnership between The Mill and the City of Adelaide.

-The Exhibition Space presents four 12-week residencies per year, alongside short feature exhibitions.
+The Exhibition Space presents four residencies per year, alongside short feature exhibitions.
 Each resident artist will commit time to developing their practice through discussions, forums, workshops, research and artist talks - both with the artistic community and the general public.
 The Mill will expedite research by facilitating connections to community groups the artist may wish to engage with, to help broaden their practice.

 The Exhibition Space is open to the public Monday to Friday, 10am - 4pm and at other times by appointment.

 For enquiries please contact Visual Arts Co-ordinator Adele Sliuzas